dvrzan/dvrzan.github.io/Content/posts/2022/05/how-to-test-published-property.md

 }
 ```

 Then any type marked as `@ObservedObject` needs to conform to **ObservableObject** protocol.
-Conforming to this protocol creates an `objectWillChange` publisher that allows observes to watch for any future changes to its `@Published` properties.
+Conforming to this protocol creates an `objectWillChange` publisher.
+It allows observes to watch for any future changes to its `@Published` properties.

 ```swift
 class VideoListViewModel: ObservableObject {